Skip to main content

 Once you have kWh:

-• Multiply by your gas unit rate (often around 6p per kWh, though rates change each quarter with the price cap)
+multiply by your gas unit rate (often around 6p per kWh)

 Your energy bill will show the exact formula your supplier uses.